awsdocs/amazon-redshift-management-guide/doc_source/working-with-parameter-groups.md

 ## Overview<a name="working-with-parameter-groups-overview"></a>

- In Amazon Redshift, you associate a *parameter group* with each cluster that you create\.
-The parameter group is a group of parameters that apply to all of the databases that you create in the cluster\.
-These parameters configure database settings such as query timeout and datestyle\.
+ In Amazon Redshift, you associate a parameter group with each cluster that you create\.
+A *parameter group* is a group of parameters that apply to all of the databases that you create in the cluster\.
+These parameters configure database settings such as query timeout and date style\.

 ## About parameter groups<a name="about-parameter-groups"></a>